prescientmoon/shimmeringmoon/README.md

 ## Running locally

-The bot needs the following environment variables to be set in order to run:
+The programs need (sometimes a subset of) the following environment variables in order to run:

 ```
 SHIMMERING_DISCORD_TOKEN=yourtoken